sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ~~~~
 {: sourcecode-markers="true"}

-While this specification allows for a tagged CoSWID tag to reside in a COSE envelope that is also tagged with a CoSWID CBOR tag, redundant use of tags SHOULD be avoided.
+This specification allows for a tagged CoSWID tag to reside in a COSE envelope that is also tagged with a CoSWID CBOR tag.
+In cases where a tag creator is not a signer (e.g., hand-offs between entities in a trusted portion of a supply-chain), retaining CBOR tags attached to unsigned CoSWID tags can be of great use.
+Nevertheless, redundant use of tags SHOULD be avoided when possible.

 {: #sec-sec}
 # Security Considerations